Hey everyone! Today we're going to talk about landing in Kings Canyon in Apex Legends.

 For those of you who don’t know, the blue circle that appears on the Apex Legends' map is the Hot Zone

-The game has a possible full golden weapon there and slightly better loot than usual.
+The game has a possible full golden weapon there and slightly better loot than usual with guaranteed legendary loot.
 This sounds great on paper, however, a lot of squads usually go there and the brawls are painful and random.
 Even if you're highly skilled and coordinated you might just end up dead there.
 Therefore, landing in Hot Zone is not advised, there's too much RNG going on and you might end up with lost points in ranked just because you had bad luck, it's not worth it.

 Read More: Best Landing Spots in World’s Edge (Tips & Tricks)

 Where to drop in Kings Canyon?

 Ideally for maximum efficiency and RP gain, you want to land at a place with zero to one team, far away from everyone but still with sufficient loot (Swamps, Water Treatment, Spotted Lake, Runoff).
 If there is a team with you, killing them will gain you a nice early advantage.
 At that point, you can play the mid-game more safely while finding a position for late game where you expect to pick up more kills and end with a high place.

 However, for more aggressive players, landing in the zone next to the Hot Zone is a good strategy.
 Let's say Repulsor is a hot zone in an imaginary scenario.
 You can expect multiple squads to go there, however, your squad should go to either Hydro Dam or even the small zone under the Repulsor, loot up quickly and push the Hot Zone to third party teams that are in a brawl there.